-An important idea is that we need to look for counter-examples to understand statement is not true.
-As a part of this unit, discuss how in the case of establishing the correctness of a mathematical result, giving examples is not enough; in the case of proving a result wrong, counter-examples are enough.
+An important idea is that we need to look for counter-examples to understand that a statement is not true.
+As a part of this unit, discuss how in the case of establishing the correctness of a mathematical result, giving examples is not enough; in the case of proving a result wrong, counterexamples are enough.

-These questions can be also explored using other contexts, but since the main purpose of the activity is to find counter-examples, we have chosen a specific context.
+These questions can be also explored using other contexts, such as those discussed in LU 8.1 and LU 8.14.
 This activity may be attempted by students individually.
 However, discussions between students may be encouraged as they attempt the tasks.

+Minimum time required

-Minimum time: Four sessions of 40 minutes each.
+Four sessions of 40 minutes each